sofirob23/react-certification-2020/README.md

 This application consists on a video player.
 It allows users to search for different videos and keep a list of favorites.
 This is being developed in React by Sofía Robles Sandoval.

+It uses the [Youtube API](https://developers.google.com/youtube/v3/getting-started) and authorization from [Auth0](https://auth0.com/docs/)

 ### Requirements
     - Node v14.15.4.
     - npm v14.15.4.